Southern women may look as delicate as flowers, but there’s iron in their veins.

 While the rest of the world has been roaring through the 1920s, times are hardscrabble in rural South Georgia.
 Widow Maggie Parker is barely surviving while raising her young son alone.
 Then as banks begin to fail, her father-in-law threatens to take her son and sell off her livelihood—the grocery store her husband left her.
 Can five Southern women band together, using their wisdom and wiles to stop him and survive the Great Depression?

-Genesee Taylor is one of the few girls who didn’t leave town for the lure of the big city.
+Genesee Taylor is one of the few girls who didn’t leave home for the lure of the big city.
 She loves the small mill town of Sweetgum, Georgia.
-Most of all, she loves baseball and one player in particular, Tommy Mack, who plays for the mill team, the Weavers.
-Then, Tommy accepts a contract from a farm team for the Detroit Tigers.
-He wants to marry Genesee and have her come with him, but before they can finalize their plans, a fire breaks out in the mill and half the town burns.
+Most of all, she loves baseball and one ballplayer in particular, Tommy Mack.
+When Tommy accepts a contract from a farm team for the Detroit Tigers, he wants to marry Genesee and take her along.
+But before they can finalize their plans, a fire breaks out in the mill and half the town burns.

 The Taylor’s boarding house doesn’t fare unscathed.
 The kitchen is destroyed along with two other rooms.
-The biggest loss is her father, who dies in the fire ,and her mother is crippled by her burns.
-Genesee must stay to repair the rooming house and care for her mother.
+The biggest loss is her father, who dies in the fire, and her mother, who is crippled by her burns.
+Genesee must stay to make repairs and care for her mother.

 Tommy can’t forfeit his dream and Genesee can’t leave.
 She has no choice but to bid Tommy farewell.
 When a few of her old friends return to Sweetgum, each with her own problems, they join her to help rebuild the boarding house and their own lives.
 Will Genesee and Tommy each find a satisfying life without the other?